 Certificate of Accomplishment in Emergency Medical Technician

-Students in this 4.5-month certificate program receive lecture and lab instruction in patient assessment, trauma management and basic life support.
+Students in this certificate program receive lecture and lab instruction in patient assessment, trauma management and basic life support.
 Students must also complete ten hours of field work.
-In total, the program consists of 13 credit-hours.
+In total, the program consists of 8 units.
 Graduates are eligible to sit for the NREMT Emergency Medical Technician Basic Exam.
 Completion of the program and successful passing of the exam can lead to licensure by the California Emergency Medical Services Agency.

 The college also offers a course for licensed emergency medical technicians needing continuing education training for recertification.
 This continuing education course is offered once each semester.

 This program consists of 49 units of advanced pre-hospital medical training, including cardiac arrest management, drugs and IV insertion, and nervous system disorders.
 Students must also complete an emergency medical services internship.
 Successful completion of the emergency medical technician certificate program and at least three months of experience in the field as an EMT is required for admission to the paramedic program.
 Graduates of the paramedic certificate program are eligible to sit for the NREMT Paramedic Exam and may apply for California state licensure as a paramedic.

 Students in the paramedic training program can simultaneously fulfill the college's general education requirements and earn a paramedic associate's degree.
 To earn the Associate in Science degree, students must complete 60 total hours of study, including the credits earned from the paramedic certificate program.
 General education courses include the humanities, sciences and written composition.

 Moreno Valley College offers a certificate in emergency medical technician training, a certificate in paramedic studies and a paramedic associate's degree.
 All three programs are accredited by the Commission on Accreditation of Allied Health Education Programs.